CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

   <summary>ts-notification-service</summary>

   ### Functionality
-  /api/v1/notifyservice/notification/**: provide API to send email when preserve success, order create success, update order success and cancel notification success.
+  /api/v1/notifyservice/notification/**: provide APIs to send email when successful buying insurance, successful creating order, successful updating order and successful canceling order.

+  This service will also consume email event, and send email to user.

   ### Related Files
-  all code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-notification-service)
+  All code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-notification-service)

   ### Interactions

-  rabbitmq
+  A producer of `rabbitmq` service, publish to `email`.
+However, base on the source code, seems like that this is only used for test purpose. [usage](https://github.com/FudanSELab/train-ticket/blob/master/ts-notification-service/src/main/java/notification/controller/NotificationController.java#L35)

+  A consumer of `rabbitmq` service, subscribe to `email`.

-  Also interact with `mysql` service with Hibernate
+  Also interact with `mysql` service using Hibernate:

   NotifyInfo
   ``` java